atc1441/ESP32_nRF52_SWD/README.md

 - AsyncTCP https://github.com/me-no-dev/AsyncTCP
 - ESPAsyncWebServer https://github.com/me-no-dev/ESPAsyncWebServer

 ### HowTo:

-If there are errors while compiling try to use version 1.0.6 of the ESP32 core.
+Note: Use version 1.0.6 of the ESP32 core.
+Also use the source files vs the release packages.

 #### Arduino:
 (It is also possible to use PlatformIO)

+- Copy or install the three downloaded libraries (AsyncTCP, ESPAsyncWebServer, WifiManager) into the Arduino > libraries directoy
+- Arduino > libraries: Rename:
+ - AsyncTCP-master to AsyncTCP
+ - ESPAsyncWebServer-master to ESPAsyncWebServer
+ - WiFiManager-master to WiFiManager
+- Add the ESP32 Core to Arduino (File > Additional Boards Manager URLS > https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json)
+- Install the ESP32 Core (Tools > Boards Manager > Search > esp32 > Select version > 1.0.6 > Install)
-- Open the "ESP32_SWD_WIFI.ino" file with Arduino and select the "ESP32 Dev Module", Make sure to select "No OTA (1MB App / 3MB SPIFFS)" as config for the ESP32 to have more space available.
+- Open the "ESP32_SWD_WIFI.ino" file with Arduino and select the "ESP32 Dev Module" (Tools > Board: > ESP32 Arduino > ESP32 Dev Module)
+- Make sure to select "No OTA (1MB App / 3MB SPIFFS)" as the partition scheme for the ESP32 to have more space available.
+(Tools > Partition Scheme: > "No OTA (1MB App/3MB SPIFFS)")
-- Select the ESP32 COM port
+- Select the ESP32 COM port (Tools > Port: > COM#)
+- Click Verify
-- Click on Upload and wait for a succesfull upload
+- Click Upload
+- Long-press the BOOT button on ESP32 after clicking Upload, until it is showing "Uploading"
+- Once it displays "Leaving...
+Hard resetting..." its done flashing and ready to setup
-- The ESP32 will now create a Wifi Network with the WifiManager called "AutoConnectAP" with your Browser go to the ip 192.168.4.1 after connecting to the Wifi
+- The ESP32 will now create a Wifi Network with the WifiManager called: "AutoConnectAP" after connecting to the Wifi go to the ip: 192.168.4.1 in your Browser
-- Configure the Wifi to your Home network
+- Configure the Wifi for your home network
-- If fully connected enter "http://swd.local" in your internet browser and it should show a first page from the ESP32
+- Once fully connected enter: "http://swd.local" in your internet browser and it should show a first page from the ESP32
-- Go to "http://swd.local/edit" log in with admin:admin browse for the "data/index.htm" file and upload it via the supplied webpage
+- Go to: "http://swd.local/edit" login with admin:admin
+- Click Choose File and browse for the "data/index.htm" file and click Upload
-- Got to "http://swd.local" again, the SWD Flasher paged should be shown now.
+- Go to: "http://swd.local" again, the ESP32 SWD Flasher page should now be displayed
-- Connect the nRF via SWD if not already done.
-Click the button "Init SWD" and wait for the response in the info page or look in the Arduino UART terminal if something doesnt work, The nRF chip should be detected, if the nRF is locked it will notify about that.
+- If not already done, connect the nRF via SWD.
+Click the button "Init SWD" and wait for the response in the info page or look in the Arduino UART terminal if something doesn't work.
+The nRF chip should be detectedand it will display a notification about whether or not the nRF is locked

-- To flash a new firmware to an nRF you can erase the whole chip to then flash an uploaded file via the "Flash file" button, you need to enter the correct filename.
+- To flash new firmware to an nRF you can erase the whole chip and then flash an uploaded file via the "Flash File" button, you need to enter the correct filename
-- To dump the flash content of an nRF enter a filename an offset if wanted and a size of bytes in dezimal then click the "Dump to file" button and wait for it.
+- To dump the flash content of an nRF enter a filename, an offset if wanted, and a size of bytes in decimal then click the "Dump to File" button and wait for it to finish
-- To Glitch the nRF use the Delay input to find the right spot on where to glitch, it should be near the small voltage drop of the DEC1 line, best is to have an Osci connected to see what is happening but you can also just blindly find the Delay as the delay will increase and the ESP32 will notify about a suffesfull glitch after clicking "Enable Glitcher" you can change the delay time on the fly.
+- To Glitch the nRF use the Delay Input to find the right spot to glitch, it should be near the small voltage drop of the DEC1 line, best is to have an Oscilliscope connected to see what is happening, but you can also just blindly find the delay as the delay will automatically increase and the ESP32 will notify when it achieves a successfull glitch after clicking "Enable Glitcher" you can change the delay time on the fly